-Because I'm working on Before and After, my new book about habit-formation, I constantly talk to people about their habits, and as I heard about people's sleep habits, something puzzled me.
+Because I'm working on Better Than Before, my book about habit-formation, I constantly talk to people about their habits, and as I heard about people's sleep habits, something puzzled me.

 For me, sleep is a self-reinforcing habit; I feel so much better when I get enough sleep that I find it fairly easy to respect my bedtime.